Doctor Who: Home media

 A wide selection of serials is available from BBC Video on DVD, on sale in the United Kingdom, Australia, Canada and the United States.
-Every fully extant serial has been released on VHS, and BBC Worldwide continues to regularly release serials on DVD.
-The 2005 series is also available in its entirety on UMD for the PlayStation Portable.
+By 2013, every fully extant serial was released on VHS and DVD by BBC Worldwide.
+BBC Worldwide (until 2018) and BBC Studios Home Entertainment (since 2018) continues to release the 2005 revival series on DVD and Blu-ray.
+Series 1 is also available in its entirety on UMD for the PlayStation Portable.
 Eight original series serials have been released on Laserdisc and many have also been released on Betamax tape and Video 2000.
 One episode of Doctor Who (The Infinite Quest) was released on VCD.
-Only the series from 2005 onwards are also available on Blu-ray, except for the 1970 story Spearhead from Space, released in July 2013, and the 1996 TV film Doctor Who, released in September 2016.
+Initially, only the series from the 2008–2010 specials onwards were also available on Blu-ray, along with Spearhead from Space (1970), released in July 2013, and the 1996 TV film Doctor Who, released in September 2016.
+However, in 2018 it was announced that the classic run would be released on Blu-ray starting with a box set of season 12.
+Series 1 through 4 of the revival (2005–2008) were initially only released commercially on DVD, but had two separate Blu-ray upscales in November 2013 and in 2023.

 Over 600 episodes of the classic series (the first 8 Doctors, from 1963 to 1996) are available to stream on BritBox (launched in 2017) and Pluto TV.
-From 2020, the revival series is available for streaming on HBO Max, as well as spin-offs Sarah Jane Adventures and Torchwood.
+From 2020 until 2025, most of the revival series was available for streaming on HBO Max, as well as spin-offs Sarah Jane Adventures and Torchwood.
+Ahead of the 60th anniversary of the series, BBC cleared the rights to allow almost every single non-missing episode of Doctor Who onto iPlayer.
+Additionally various spin-offs were also added to iPlayer including Torchwood, The Sarah Jane Adventures, Class, and Doctor Who Confidential.

 Adaptations and other appearances

-Dr. Who films
+Films

 There are two Dr. Who feature films: Dr. Who and the Daleks, released in 1965 and Daleks' Invasion Earth 2150 A.D. in 1966.
 Both are retellings of existing television stories (specifically, the first two Dalek serials, The Daleks and The Dalek Invasion of Earth respectively) with a larger budget and alterations to the series concept.

 In these films, Peter Cushing plays a human scientist named "Dr. Who" who travels with his granddaughter, niece, and other companions in a time machine he has invented.
 The Cushing version of the character reappears in both comic strips and a short story, the latter attempting to reconcile the film continuity with that of the series.
 In addition, several planned films were proposed, including a sequel, The Chase, loosely based on the original series story, for the Cushing Doctor, plus many attempted television movie and big-screen productions to revive the original Doctor Who after the original series was cancelled.

-Paul McGann starred in the only television film as the eighth incarnation of the Doctor.
-After the film, he continued the role in audio dramas and was confirmed as the eighth incarnation through flashback footage and a mini episode in the 2005 revival, effectively linking the two series and the television movie.